amirmhm95/amirmmohammadi/_pages/aboutme.md

 toc: False
 ---

-👋 Hi!
-I'm Amir, a doctoral researcher in Electrical and Computer Engineering at Texas A&M University.
-My passion is developing AI-driven solutions for a range of applications in biomedical and audio.
-I like to approach challenges simply from the ground up, customizing each solution to the problem at hand.
-My very recent experiences were in transformer-based efficient transfer learning and physics-informed modeling, and generative AI.
+👋 I'm Amir, a doctoral researcher in Electrical and Computer Engineering at Texas A&M University.
+My research involves developing AI-driven solutions for a range of applications in health and remote monitoring.
+Most recently I have worked on transformer-based efficient transfer learning, physics-informed modeling, and generative AI.
+I like to approach challenges simply from the ground up, understanding fundamentals, leveraging SOTA, and customizing each solution to the problem at hand.

 ## 🔬 Research

-- **AI in Digital Health:** Physiological time-series analysis to improve diagnostic and predictive healthcare via HW/SW approach to help make health more accessible and also with reduced ground truth.
+- **AI in Health:** Physiological time-series analysis for accessible, low-label diagnostic and predictive healthcare using integrated HW/SW pipelines.

-- **Efficient Transfer Learning:** Leveraging transformer architectures for cross-domain model adaptation for downstream data.
-Especially useful for edge-devices with constrained resources.
+- **Efficient Transfer Learning:** Transformer-based PETL methods that enable cross-domain adaptation on resource-constrained edge devices.

+- **Open-Source & Publications:** please see my CV for links to codes and papers.

 ## 🎓 Education

 **Doctor of Philosophy, Electrical and Computer Engineering**
 *Texas A&M University*
 Sept.
-2022 – Present
+2022 – Present (expected Fall 2026 / Spring 2027)

 <!-- Additional details, internships, or research experiences can be added here if desired -->

 ## 🌍 Beyond the Lab

-I like reading and watching mystery books and movies.
-I love spending time alone and also with family/friends.
-In sports, I like soccer.
-Recently, I have been into concepts about the world and human.
+I enjoy mystery books and movies.
+I follow football whenever I can.
+Lately I have been exploring philosophy and human in my free time.